SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/03-youtube.md

 ## 3.26.
 How to auto-skip sponsor segments?

 ReVanced setting > SponsorBlock > scroll down > Change segment behabior > select category > skip automatically

+## 3.27 Screen goes dark/dim and unable to control/swipe

+This is a side effect of removing a YT premium ad.
+Currently there is no known permanent solution.

+You can press the back buttom / use back gesture to close it temporarily.
+It should not come back too quickly